Canada men's national under-17 basketball team

-The Canada men's national under-17 basketball team represents Canada in international under-16 and under-17 (under age 16 and under age 17) basketball competitions.
-They are overseen by Canada Basketball, the governing body for basketball in Canada.
+The Canada men's national under-16 and under-17 basketball team is a national basketball team of Canada, administered by Canada Basketball, the governing body for basketball in Canada.
+It represents the country in international under-16 and under-17 basketball competitions.

 Prominent members have been RJ Barrett, Simisola Shittu and Ignas Brazdeikis who all played at the 2016 FIBA Under-17 World Championship under coach David DeAveiro.